 In your final year you will undertake an individual or group project.
 The rest of your course will be made up from up to eight optional modules.

-A levels: AAA (AAB if A levels include computing/computer science)
+A levels: AAA (AAB if you have an A in computer science/computing)

 (Please note, A level ICT or IT do not qualify for the lower entry requirements)

 Required subjects: 5 GCSEs at grade 5 (B) or above including mathematics and minimum GCSE English grade 4 (C)

 English language requirements